mrts/vaadin-javaee-clinic-patient-queue-example/README.md

 ## Testing

 1. Open [doctor's office app](http://localhost:8080/vaadin-javaee-clinic-patient-queue-example-1.0-SNAPSHOT/doctors-office) in first browser window
-2. Login as *drteppo* with password *gaSt62reXaZa*
+2. Login as *drtaivo* with password *gaSt62reXaZa*
 3. Open [registration kiosk](http://localhost:8080/vaadin-javaee-clinic-patient-queue-example-1.0-SNAPSHOT/registration-kiosk) in second browser window
-4. Enter your name and press *Register* under dr. Teppo Haapakoski's name to register to his appointment
+4. Enter your name and press *Register* under dr. Taivo Lõoke's name to register to his appointment
 5. The kiosk will output your call-in number
 6. Open [infoscreen](http://localhost:8080/vaadin-javaee-clinic-patient-queue-example-1.0-SNAPSHOT/infoscreen) in third browser window
 7. Switch to doctor's office app and observe that your registration is visible on the page